Louis de Gonzague, Duke of Nevers: Poland

 Anjou selected Nevers as one of the men to accompany him to the Commonwealth, still treating him as the chief adviser he had done since the 1560s.
 He was the princely exception among a retinue largely composed of secondary provincial nobility, mainly new men who Anjou had met on the siege lines of La Rochelle.
 Anjou was keen to disassociate himself from his mothers favourites for the most part.
 As Anjou settled in as king, Nevers became increasingly frustrated that Anjou was choosing to spend more time with Bellegarde, leaving him increasingly out in the cold.
 Excusing himself as unable to tolerate the weather he departed from the king.
 After Anjou returned from the country to become king of France as Henri III the two linked up again in Italy on the road home at Venzone.
-Upon reaching Turin Anjou was cajoled by his aunt to yield the French Piedmont possessions on the far side of the Alps (Pinerolo, Savigliano and Perugia).
+Upon reaching Turin, Anjou was cajoled by his aunt to yield the French Piedmont possessions on the far side of the Alps (Pinerolo, Savigliano and Perugia).
 He readily agreed, without consultation with his council or any of his Italian advisers.
 Nevers was furious that he had not been consulted about this destruction of his governate, with only the marquisate of Saluzzo left as a French possession beyond the Alps.
 He insisted on formerly registering his disapproval.

 Reign of Henri III

 Intellectual interests

-The new king was intellectually more curious than his young predecessors, and liked to here philosophical discussions and debates, these lectures became known as the Académie du Palais, and Nevers was an infrequent attendee of these intellectual discourses.
+The new king was intellectually more curious than his young predecessors, and liked to hear philosophical discussions and debates, these lectures became known as the Académie du Palais, and Nevers was an infrequent attendee of these intellectual discourses.
 His wife Henriette also frequented them on occasion The new king was keen on theatre, this worked well with Nevers, who in 1571 had invited the first troop of Italian players into Paris.
 Nevers became one of the important patrons of the arts and sciences in 16th-century France.
 He fostered faience production in the Duchy of Nevers, beginning in 1588 under the Italian masters, the brothers Augustin Conrade, Baptiste Conrade, and Dominique Conrade from Albisola, and Giulio Gambin, who had worked in Lyon.

 Though a close friend of the new king, he remained strongly connected to his former patron Catherine, and as her personal influence declined with the king, he and Retz could often be relied to champion her views during council discussions.

 The La Marcks had held the governorship of Normandie for some time, however in 1574 Henri-Robert de la Marck died.
 Henri was beset by demands from his powerful nobles seeking to secure the office as replacement.
 Nevers claimed that while the king had been in the Polish-Lithuanian Commonwealth he had promised Nevers the office, and when Henri refused to grant it to him he flew into a rage and departed court.
 Henri would settle on splitting the key governorship into three instead, to dilute the power of the office.